Md-GolamSarwar-E-Azam/Portfolio-Projects_Description/Supershop Sales Analytics/readme.md

 # SuperShop Sales Analysis Dashboard

 ## 📊 Project Overview
-This project is a comprehensive **SuperShop Sales Analysis Dashboard** designed to provide in-depth insights into the sales performance and trends of a supermarket chain.
-It's built to empower store managers and business analysts to monitor key performance indicators (KPIs), track trends, and make data-driven decisions.
+<p align="justify">This project is a comprehensive **SuperShop Sales Analysis Dashboard** designed to provide in-depth insights into the sales performance and trends of a supermarket chain.
+It's built to empower store managers and business analysts to monitor key performance indicators (KPIs), track trends, and make data-driven decisions.</p>

 The dashboard is structured into two main sections: a **Summary Page** for a high-level overview and a **Trend Analysis Page** for deep-dive exploration.